 Lodging options in Yosemite National Park range from simple tent cabins at the High Sierra Camps to deluxe rooms at The Ahwahnee.
-Visit the Delaware North at Yosemite website for full descriptions, prices, and online reservations.
+Visit the Yosemite Hospitality (Aramark) website for full descriptions, prices, and online reservations.
 Reservations are available 366 days in advance and are strongly recommended, especially from spring through fall and during holidays.

 Yosemite National Park has 13 campgrounds; some are reservable while others operate on a first-come, first-served basis.
 From about April through October, reservations can be very difficult to get and the first-come, first-served campgrounds often fill up early each day.
-Learn more about campground reservations, camping without a reservation, and details about each campground.
-Information about Delaware North at Yosemite's High Sierra Camps is also available.
+Learn more about campground reservations, camping without a reservation (not available in 2021), details about each campground, camping with an RV, and campground regulations.
+Information about Yosemite Hospitality's High Sierra Camps is also available.

 Please note that sleeping in your car or RV is not permitted within Yosemite except in individual campsites.

 Overnight Hiking in Wilderness

 Yosemite has numerous food options all year in Yosemite Valley and seasonally at Wawona, Badger Pass, Glacier Point, White Wolf, and Tuolumne Meadows.
 Additionally, groceries are available all year in Yosemite Valley, Wawona, Crane Flat, and El Portal, and seasonally at Tuolumne Meadows.